-Watch Zebra Technologies' (NAS: ZBRA) earnings report to see if it can beat analyst expectations for the fifth consecutive quarter.
-The company will unveil its latest earnings on Tuesday, Nov.
-8. Zebra Technologies designs, manufactures, sells, and supports direct-thermal and thermal-transfer label printers, radio frequency identification printer/encoders, and dye sublimation card printers.
+Investors are on the edge of their collective seats, hoping that Zebra Technologies (NAS: ZBRA) will top analyst expectations for the fifth consecutive quarter.
+The company will unveil its latest earnings on Friday, April 27.
+Zebra Technologies designs, manufactures, sells, and supports direct thermal and thermal transfer label printers, radio frequency identification printer/encoders, and dye sublimation card printers.

 What analysts say:

-Buy, sell, or hold?: Analysts think investors should stand pat on Zebra Technologies, with five of seven analysts rating it hold.
+Buy, sell, or hold?: Analysts think investors should stand pat on Zebra Technologies with four of five analysts rating it hold.
 Analysts don't like Zebra Technologies as much as competitor Intermec overall.
-Three out of six analysts rate Intermec a buy compared to two out of seven for Zebra Technologies.
-Analysts still rate the stock a hold, but they are a bit more wary about it compared to three months ago.
+One out of four analysts rate Intermec a buy compared to one of five for Zebra Technologies.
+While analysts still rate the stock a hold, they are a little more optimistic about it compared to three months ago.

-Revenue forecasts: On average, analysts predict $251.8 million in revenue this quarter.
-That would represent a rise of 2.1% from the year-ago quarter.
+Revenue Forecasts: On average, analysts predict $243 million in revenue this quarter.
+That would represent a rise of 2.4% from the year-ago quarter.

-Wall Street earnings expectations: The average analyst estimate is earnings of $0.61 per share.
-Estimates range from $0.57 to $0.63.
+Wall Street Earnings Expectations: The average analyst estimate is earnings of $0.57 per share.
+Estimates range from $0.56 to $0.59.

 What our community says: